pconwell/edgerouter/README.md

-# Edgerouter X Backup Config to Github

-Had a random thought - Would it be feasible to install a git client and run a crontab script to automatically upload your current config to github?
-The only issue I would see is /config/config.boot would be uploaded without the password hashed.

-I guess you could do something like $ show configuration > /config/user-data/config.boot then $ git add && git commit && git push master origin, or whatever the appropriate commands would be.

-Thoughts?

-*****
-EDIT: With guidance from u/zfa I was able to put together a relatively simple script.
-The script itself is pretty simple, but it was a pain in the ass trying to decipher github's API.
+This script automatically creates a backup of the ERX config file to this repository.
+The script itself is pretty simple, but it was a pain in the ass trying to decipher github's API which most of the documentation doesn't seem to quite be up-to-date or something.

 There are probably better ways to do this, but this is what I came up with.

+****

 **ONE**.
 Create a github account and then create a repository called 'edgerouter'